xCryptik/developer-rig/README.md

 The section displays manifest data pulled from Twitch for the corresponding Extension Client ID.

 #### Rig Console
 At the bottom of every page, there is the Developer Rig Console.
-Extensions are able to output directly to this console by making the following call from their Extension's frontend javascript:
+Extensions are able to output directly to this console by making the following call from their Extension's front-end javascript:
 ```
 window.Twitch.ext.rig.log(<message to log>)
 ```